Navideck/TDRoundedNavigationBar/README.md

 For your own app, after you follow the installation instructions, either:

 Through Interface Builder
-> Open your Storyboard find your Navigation Bar (probably in your Navigation Controller) and set it's Custom Class property to "TDRoundedNavigationBar".
+> Open your Storyboard find your Navigation Bar (probably in your Navigation Controller) and set it's Class property and Module to "TDRoundedNavigationBar".
 That's it!

 Through code
 > Instantiate using the **init(frame: CGRect)** method